zowe/docs-site/docs/user-guide/install-zos.md

     zowe-install.sh
     ```

-    You might receive the following error that the file cannot be executed:
+    **Note:** You might receive the following error that the file cannot be executed:

     ```
     zowe-install.sh: cannot execute